opencog/cogserver/opencog/cogserver/proxy/README.md

 to the "actual data", residing on the CogServer.
-However, the CogServer itself doesn't "have the data"; its actually on disk (in the RocksStorageNode) Thus, any read requests made by the the LG parser have to be proxied by the CogServer to the disk storaage (using a read-thru proxy.)
+However, the CogServer itself doesn't "have the data"; its actually on disk (in the RocksStorageNode) Thus, any read requests made by the the LG parser have to be proxied by the CogServer to the disk storage (using a read-thru proxy.)
 ```
                                             +----------------+